Union Middle School Counseling

 If your child shows the following signs of depression, please seek help soon from a trusted doctor or counselor, or you can call me for a referral.

-- Complaints of headaches, stomach aches or other body problems.
-Your teen may go to the nurse's office at school a lot.
+Complaints of headaches, stomach aches or other body problems.
+Your child may go to the nurse's office at school a lot.

-- Withdrawal from people like parents or some friends.
+Withdrawal from people, such as parents or some friends.

 If your child expresses suicidal thoughts, always take them seriously and seek help.
 Take your child to the emergency room, or call law enforcement or 911.